-In the last year I spent at Frame.io I managed our enterprise and growth product teams.
+During my time at Frame.io, I managed both the enterprise and growth product teams.
 As we moved into bigger and bigger organizations, and we discovered all of the requirements that came with enterprise and IT management, I got to see how deep the enterprise rabbit hole goes. 🕳

 Why enterprise-ready work is high leverage work